 Another highly recommended trailer is the Aosom Elite-Jr Dog Pet Bike Trailer.
 Its maximum weight is 45 pounds, and it has three wheels.
 It’s easy to assemble and store, and the wheels are quick-release, meaning that if you have to stop and start frequently, it will be able to handle that.

 The benefit of having one wheel in front is that it easily conforms to how you’re steering.
-This trailer comes with a pin and safety strap that attach to the rear of the bike.
-The inside is roomy and can fit two small dogs (or one medium-size one) comfortably.
-The fabric is made of polyester and can withstand the elements; it’s water resistant.
+This trailer comes with a pin and safety strap that attaches to the rear of the bike.
+The inside is roomy and can fit two small dogs (or one medium-sized one) comfortably.
+The fabric is made of polyester and can withstand the elements; it’s water-resistant.

 The cargo compartment of the Aosom Elite-Jr Dog Pet Bike Trailer has both front and rear flaps, so you can load your pet in from either side.
 The frame is solid steel, so the construction of it is sturdy and safe.
 The only complaint from consumers was that the weight limit is a little light, but if you have a medium or small dog, this trailer is a great choice.